 If you stay in Lisse (which I definitely recommend – it’s a lovely bite-sized town with dirt cheap sushi!), then you should buy a skip-the-line ticket in advance to ensure you don’t get stuck in any line-ups.
 Click here to get one that comes with a downloadable voucher that you can present directly at the gate.

-If you are coming from Amsterdam on a day trip, honestly, the least stressful option is to book an Amsterdam to Keukenhof tour starting at 34 euros here, which was actually cheaper than the Train + Bus + Entry combiticket when I researched in 2019, with the bonus perk of course that you don’t need to worry about navigating or transferring.
+If you are coming from Amsterdam on a day trip, honestly, the least stressful option is to book an Amsterdam to Keukenhof tour starting at 34 euros here, which can actually be cheaper than the official Combi-Ticket.

-If you are coming from Hoofddorp, Schipol Airport, Leiden or Haarlem, then you can simply hop on one of the Keukenhof Express buses (or the 50 bus at Haarlem) and use a Combiticket Bus + Entry for savings.
+If you are coming from Schipol Airport, Leiden or Haarlem, then you can simply hop on one of the Keukenhof Express buses and use a Combiticket Bus + Entry for savings.

 2. When do you want to arrive at Keukenhof?